 Arkansas lies in the southeastern region of the United States.
 Its name was derived from the Osage Sioux language from the local Quapaw tribe which means "People of the South Wind".
 Arkansas offers beautiful rivers, hot springs, mountains, caves, and lakes.
 More than half of the State of Arkansas is covered by forestland which includes the Ozark National Forest and Ouachita National Forest.
 Each forest covers more than one million acres, with the Ouachita National Forest being the oldest national forest in the South.
-Arkansas has over 600,000 acres of lakes, 9,700 miles of streams, and 82,366 miles of rivers.
+Arkansas has over 600,000 acres of lakes and 90,000 miles of rivers and streams.
 Visitors can mine for diamonds at the only producing diamond mine in the United States.